Why the Story Behind Your Coffee Matters

 From roasters, farmers and researchers to baristas, government leaders and impact investors, coffee enthusiasts from around the world gathered to discuss all things coffee at the Let’s Talk Coffee® Conference on September 20–23 in Cartagena, Colombia.
 For the last 15 years, Let’s Talk Coffee® has been a premier gathering at origin for global stakeholders from throughout the entire coffee value chain.

-During the conference, I presented an in-depth look at what consumers think about when it comes to purchasing sustainable coffee.
+During the conference, an in-depth look at what consumers think about when it comes to purchasing sustainable coffee was presented.
 The presentation explored types of consumers—personas and generations—as well as what matters most to them when it comes to the story behind their coffee.

 S&D research reveals the consumer personas that care most about the coffee they drink—the Quality Essentialist and the Frequent Sophisticate.
 These two groups of coffee drinkers are not only willing to pay more, but they’re also willing to go out of their way for a better-quality cup of coffee with a good story behind it which, it turns out, can also elevate the overall perception of the establishment where it’s sold.
 These consumers feel good about their purchase because they believe it helps support the farmers and the community where the coffee is sourced.

 Similarly, millennials and Gen Z care about the story behind the products they purchase.
 They are more socially conscious than the generations before them and seek out products that are good for them and the planet.
 If a company aligns with their values and beliefs, they will support the company with their wallet, their social media presence and word of mouth.
 In other words, if a venue or brand offers sustainable products—and more importantly, communicates about those products—the venue will experience a halo effect from the consumer’s experience.